mubasharkk/oxid/README.md

 * The code is structure into 3 main components
   * **Configurators:** This component is responsible for reading configuration from a given data source and make it transferable/processable for the services component.
-    * Available data sources are `.json`, `.csv`, `.xml` (only json is implemented, as other data sources are assumed to be "not yet defined", though placeholder classes are added).
+    * Available data sources are `.json`, `.csv`, `.xml` (only json is implemented, as other data sources are assumed to be "not yet defined", though placeholder classes are available).
     * Additionally, an external API by https://app.freecurrencyapi.com is used as a data source (implemented already).
-    * Not implemented as TDD as I had to figure out before how to design the application first.
+    * Not implemented as TDD as I had to figure out how to design the application configuration first.
-    * **File:**
+    * **Files:**
       * [src/Config/ExchangeRatesConfigFactory](https://github.com/mubasharkk/oxid/blob/master/src/Config/ExchangeRatesConfigFactory.php)
       * [src/Config/From/ApiExchangeRates](https://github.com/mubasharkk/oxid/blob/master/src/Config/From/ApiExchangeRates.php)
       * [src/Config/From/JsonExchangeRates](https://github.com/mubasharkk/oxid/blob/master/src/Config/From/ApiExchangeRates.php)